Webproject-exam/backend/README.md

 # Plantrol

-This is the front-end of Plantrol.
+This is the back-end of Plantrol.
 URL: https://webproject-exam.netlify.app/

 ## Installation